Institutional Research and Academic Planning

 - Academic and Personal Development

 - Community and Civic Engagement

-UCUES employed a modular design in order to include a greater number of items without increasing the time it takes a student to complete the survey.
-The questionnaire contains a set of core questions administered to every respondent as well as a UC common module and a campus wildcard module of additional questions that were randomly assigned.
+UCUES employs a modular design in order to include a greater number of items without increasing the time it takes a student to complete the survey.
+The questionnaire contains a set of core questions administered to every respondent as well as UC modules and a campus wildcard module of additional questions that are randomly assigned.

-Core questions focused primarily on topics related to academic program review, demographics, use of time and general satisfaction.
-The UC common module includes topics on student life and development, academic engagement, and civic engagement.
-A campus wildcard module allowed individual campuses to survey their students on issues of campus concern.
+Core questions focus primarily on topics related to academic program review, demographics, use of time and general satisfaction.
+The UC modules include topics on student life and development, community service, and educational experiences and globalization.
+A campus wildcard module allows individual campuses to survey their students on issues of campus concern.

 Use of Data